jooy2/fsman/README.md

 ### `rm (<Void>)`

-Deletes files in the specified path.
+Delete files in the specified path.
 If the file does not exist in the path, it is ignored.

 - `filePath <String>`: File or directory path